 Don’t stir the pan or swirl the pan until you see the mild color change happening.
 I personally don’t even touch the pan until it’s almost done.

 NO!
 If you follow the recipe step by step, you will get the perfect consistency every time.
 I don’t use a thermometer at all.

-KEEP IN MIND If hot caramel comes in contact with your skin, it can burn savagely.
-So, be very careful and keep you face away when you are pouring the heavy cream to the hot caramel.
+KEEP IN MIND, If hot caramel comes in contact with your skin, it can burn savagely.
+So, be very careful and keep your face away when you are pouring the heavy cream to the hot caramel.

 - 1- cup white granulated sugar

 - 2 tablespoons water

 - ½ cup heavy cream